wp-plugins/multi-column-tag-map/readme.txt

 * descriptions: If set to yes, the plugin will create a span and populate it with the tags description.
 By default the text is set to 90% italics.
 * width: The default width (190px) can be set in the shortcode without any need to alter the CSS.
 * equal: What this does is makes the horizontal sections equal height based on the tallest in the row.
 This is only recommended if you are using the "hide" option.
 Look at the first image in the screenshots page for a better example.
+* manual: Each letter will create the begining of a new column.
+Exmple: 'manual="e, h, t".'
+This will create four columns (a-d, e-g, h-s and t-z+numbers).
+Writing "a, e, h, t" will have the same effect.
+The "columns" option is ignored as the "manual" setting over rides it.
+* basic: This removes all the alphanumeric headings.
+It then splits your columns by the number of tags rather than the number of headings.
+See screenshot <a href=\"http://wordpress.org/extend/plugins/multi-column-tag-map/screenshots/\">"The 'basic' option"</a>.
+The "more", "hide", "num_show", "toggle", and "equal" are ignored when using the "basic" option.

 = Note =
-You must be using jQuery in order to use the show/hide feature.
+You must be using jQuery in order to use the show, hide and equal feature.

 = Additional Options =
 In the past, when a new update was released, it would overwrite any changes manually made to the the files for the plugin.
 Now you can make a folder named "multi-column-tag-map" in your theme's directory.
 Move a copy of the plugin's "mctagmap.css" into that folder.
 There you can make style changes that will not be overwritten when you update the mctagmap plugin.